DenFin/DenFin/README.md

-### Hi there 👋
+## Hi there 👋

+Web Developer since 2014.
+Working with Typescript, Vue/Nuxt and Azure on a daily basis since 2022.

+🔭 Currently I am working on multiple personal web apps.
+The most important ones to me are [plantz](https://github.com/DenFin/plantz.app) which helps me to keep track of my – you guessed it – plants.
+The other one is invoi which helps me to generate beautiful invoice PDFs.
+🌱 In my homelab, I experiment with technologies like Linux and Docker.
+I general I want to get more into system design.
-This profile is a work in progress.
-I am currently working on my portfolio.
+🔄 This profile is still work in progress.

 <!--
 **DenFin/DenFin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.